-We look forward to welcoming Jimmie Allen to Billy Bob’s Texas on Friday, February 19.
+We look forward to welcoming Jimmie Allen with special guests Neon Union to Billy Bob’s Texas on Saturday, May 21, 2022.
 We offer a one of a kind experience in the heart of the Fort Worth Stockyards!
 While you’re here check out the Honky Tonk Kitchen, Billy Bob’s gift store, and the Handprint Wall of Fame!

 Jimmie Allen at 10:00 PM on the Main Stage

 Neon Union at 9:00 PM on the Main Stage